anzyu-neu/cs5004_photo_album/README.md

 creates a snapshot of the page.
 Snapshots contain the timestamp, a snap ID, a description of what changed between the previous snapshot and the new one, and the shapes on the page at the moment of the snapshot.
 Each page has a snapshot history.
 Individual pages are stored in the photo album.

+**Modifications for HW9**

+Model implementation:
+Changed how snapshots were captured.
+Initially had snapshots recorded after every action, but I changed to have an active snapshot call.

+Controller implementation:
+Created a file interpreter line by line.
+It then processes the results and performs the line actions on the page.

+View implementation: